3.3 Phase Diagram for Water Vapor: Clausius–Clapeyron Equation

 What is the physical meaning?
 The right-hand side of [3.9] is always positive, which means that the saturation vapor pressure always increases with temperature (i.e., des/dT > 0).
 This positive slope makes sense because we know that as water temperature goes up, evaporation is faster (because water molecules have more energy and thus a greater chance to break the bonds that hold them to other water molecules in a liquid or in ice).
 At saturation, condensation equals evaporation, and since evaporation is greater, condensation must be greater as well.
 Much of the higher condensation comes from having more water vapor molecules hitting the liquid surface, which according to the Ideal Gas Law, means that the water vapor pressure is higher.

-This expression can be integrated, assuming that lv is a constant with temperature (it is not quite constant!) to give the equation:
+Separating variables (es and T) in [3.9] and integrating, assuming that lv is a constant with temperature (it is not quite constant!), yields:

-Generally To is taken to be 273 K and eso is then 6.11 mb.
+Generally To is taken to be 273 K and eso is then 6.11 hPa.

 - Thus, the most accurate forms of the integrated Clausius–Clapeyron Equation are more complicated but easy to deal with when using a computer.